What are the access rights for ?

 - Today there are no inherited rights when setting up access rights.
 Indeed, if we authorize a team to see a folder A, this does not mean that we allow it to see the sub-folders contained in folder A.

-If a user does not have access to a folder, they will still be able to see that folder.
+- If a user does not have access to a folder, he will still be able to see that folder.
 However, the contents of the file will appear empty to him.

 Hierarchy in the rules